edysegura/pwa-gran/README.md

-# Progressive Web Apps - Complete Guide
+# PWAGran
-This source code is part of Maximilian Schwarzmüller's "Progressive Web Apps - Complete Guide" course on udemy.com.
+This project is based on Maximilian Schwarzmüller's "Progressive Web Apps - Complete Guide".

 # How to Use
 You need [Node.js](https://nodejs.org) installed on your machine.
 Simply download the installer from [nodejs.org](https://nodejs.org) and go through the installation steps.